isee4xai/iSeeExplainerLibrary/README.md

 - **id**: the *id* is a 10-character long string composed of letters and/or numbers.
 It is used to access the server space dedicated to the model to be explained.
 This space is a folder with the same name of the id located in the *Models* folder.
 This folder is created by the "Model AI Library" when a user uploads a model file (or an external URL), the training data (if required), and specific information about the model:
 	- _Model File_: The trained prediction model given as a compressed file.
 The extension must match the backend being used i.e. a .pkl file for Scikit-learn (use Joblib library), .pt for PyTorch, or .h5 for TensorFlow models.
 For models with different backends, it is possible to upload a .pkl, but it is necessary that the prediction function of the model is called 'predict'.
 	- _Data File_: Pandas DataFrame containing the training data given as a .pkl file (use Joblib library).
 The target class must be the last column of the DataFrame.
 Only needed for tabular data models.
 	- _Model Info_: JSON file containing the characteristics of the model.
 Some characteristics must be always specified, such as the backend of the model.
-Others are optional, such as the names of the features for tabular data, the categorical features, the labels of the output classes, etc. Please refer to the *model_info_attr.txt* file to see the currently defined attributes.
+Others are optional, such as the names of the features for tabular data, the categorical features, the labels of the output classes, etc. Please refer to the [model_info_attributes.txt](model_info_attributes.txt) file to see the currently defined attributes.

 	**Note:** Regardless of the provided files, **all the methods require an id to be provided**.

 - **url**: External URL of the prediction function passed as a string.
 This parameter provides an alternative when the model owners do not want to upload the model file and the explanation method is able to work with a prediction function instead of a model object.
 The URL is ignored if a model file was uploaded to the server.
 This related server must be able to handle a POST request receiving a (multi-dimensional) array of N data points as inputs (instances represented as arrays).
 It must return a array of N outputs (predictions for each instance).
-Refer to the _External URL Examples_ if you want to quickly create a service using flask to implement this method.
+Refer to the _External URLs Examples folder_ if you want to quickly create a service using Flask to provide this method.

 - **params**: dictionary with the specific configuration parameters passed to the explanation method.
 These parameters depend on the method being used.
 It is **mandatory** to provide the *params* object when using local methods, as the instance to be explained is passed in this dictionary.
 Refer to the documentation of each method to know the configruation parameters that can be provided.